vgwidt/scrum/README.md

 - Allow left right cursor movement on inputs

-- Create new input form with all required entries that can be tabbed through

-- Convert priority input to list item

 - More intuitive key inputs

 - Serious refactoring, removal of inefficiencies and excess checks

-- Checks for whether a ticket is selected or not isn't working like I imagined (if let Some(selected) = app.ticket_list_state.selected() {).
-Currently checking length of open or closed instead (if not empty)

 - Cursor location does not work when text is wrapped

-- Sorting
+- Enable cursor for edit form

+- Closing/Opening ticket puts it at the bottom of the respective list

+- Need to use proper enums for things like priority.
+Way too much manual code that will break if something is added.

 ### Medium Priority:

+- Enable Sorting (will require revisit of indexing)

 - Database backup feature

 - Proper database pathing (and possible user settings)

 - How selection between open and closed works is probably terrible and should be redone.
 It currently relies on way too many checks to keep system afloat, there is definitely a way cleaner way to do it.

-- Better indexing to determine selected item

-- If menus exactly the same, I could set an AppState variable that sets the amount of expected messages to save from having to create different forms
+This will go in tandem with adding filters/incorporating a notes view.

+- Revisit how indexing works, particularly with open/closed tickets

+- Add assignee and possible contact field

 ### Low Priority